Why Apply for the Germany Opportunity Card?

 Germany has a high demand for skilled workers in sectors including healthcare, engineering, IT, and STEM fields.
 The Opportunity Card facilitates access to these job markets by allowing holders to seek qualified employment and engage in part-time or trial jobs while searching for permanent positions.

-The table below has the list of top 10 In-Demand Jobs in Germany:
+The table below has the list of the top 10 In-Demand Jobs in Germany:

 Job Title